The Daughter of the Demon Lord Is Too Kind!

-Maō no Musume wa Yasashi Sugiru!! (魔王の娘は優しすぎる!!) is a Japanese manga series written and illustrated by Yūya Sakamoto.
-It began serialization on Hakusensha's Manga Park service in May 2019, and has been compiled into six tankōbon volumes as of June 2025.
-An anime television series adaptation produced by EMT Squared is set to premiere in January 2026.
+The Daughter of the Demon Lord Is Too Kind! (魔王の娘は優しすぎる!!, Maō no Musume wa Yasashi Sugiru!!) is a Japanese manga series written and illustrated by Yūya Sakamoto.
+It was serialized on Hakusensha's Manga Park service from May 2019 to November 2025, and was compiled into seven tankōbon volumes.
+An anime television series adaptation produced by EMT Squared aired from January to March 2026.

 Plot

-The Demon King Ahriman, once the undisputed ruler of the demon realm and conqueror of countless worlds, suddenly halts his campaigns—troubled by an unexpected problem: his daughter, Doux, is just too kindhearted.
-Determined to turn her into a ruthless and fearsome demon worthy of the throne, his loyal aide Jahi steps up with a plan.
-Thus begins a heartwarming and comedic fantasy, where the adorable demon girl Doux faces one trial after another—only to solve each one with the power of kindness and healing.
+The Demon King Ahriman, once the ruler of the demon realm and conqueror of countless worlds, halts his campaigns—troubled by a problem:he thinks his daughter,Doux, is too kindhearted.
+Determined to turn her into a ruthless and fearsome demon worthy of the throne, his aide Jahi steps up with a plan.
+Thus begins a comedic fantasy, where the demon girl Doux faces one trial after another,only to solve each one with the power of kindness and healing.